 Videot ja infografiikat ovat juuri nyt trendikäs juttu.
 Mutta kaikki eivät ole hullaantuneita videoihin ja infografiikkoihin.
 Ne eivät ole aina paras keino informaation levittämiseen, varsinkaan ainoana keinona.
 Niissä on saavutettavuusongelmia ja ne ovat hitaita.
 Pikalukeminen ei esimerkiksi videon kohdalla onnistu.
 Suosittelenkin siis tekemään infografiikan lisäksi tekstiversion ja julkaisemaan joko videon käsikirjoituksen tai tärkeimmät kohdat ranskalaisin viivoin.
 Netti on enemmän kuin vain trendien seuraamista.

 Thank you for reading Don't make a video or an infographic the only source of information.
-Please like, share and leave a comment.
+What do you think?
+Do tell!

 I'm Mervi Emilia Eskelinen, an artist, and a multi-talent of web visibility and branding from Finland.
 I help indie businesses, freelancers and bloggers to stand out online.
 I have 18 years of experience and a formal education in everything about web design and development, branding and online marketing.